The best time to visit the Whitsundays is from late-June to mid-November during the dry season.

 For hot-weather activities on the beach or poolside, the best times to visit the Whitsundays are from late-March to early-May; and from late-September to mid-December.

 The wet 'green' season from January to March is generally hot, wet and humid.
+You can expect tropical rain showers from December through May, with January to March the wettest months.

 Which is the hottest month in the Whitsundays?